Film and TV drama

 If you want to go to university, A-levels or Highers in art, architecture, photography, graphic design or graphic communication are useful.

-If you want to go straight into a job or apprenticeship, the following Level 3 vocational qualifications will equip you for particular trades within the construction department:
+If you want to go straight into a job or apprenticeship look for qualifications which will equip you for trades within the construction department e.g. in carpentry and joinery, plastering or painting and decorating such as:

 - NOCN Cskills Awards Diploma in Site Carpentry

-An apprenticeship is a job with training, so it’s a great opportunity to earn as you learn.
-However, it can be challenging to find jobs as an apprentice within production companies.
-It’s worth looking for an apprenticeship within the construction industry in areas like carpentry, building or plastering.
-This will help you develop your skills that you can bring into film and TV drama at a later point.
-Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.
+Have a look at what Level 3 courses your local college offers and search the main providers e.g. City & Guilds, Pearson and NOCN.
+Check out what’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.
 Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in film and television.

 Get to know people in the industry:

 Once you are qualified and have a couple of years’ experience in your chosen trade, you will be handy constructing a film set.
 Try to get to know people in the industry and ask if they need your skills.
-A good way to do this is through ScreenSkills’ events, especially Open Doors.
+A good way to do this is through ScreenSkills’ events.
 Or use Production Base to find out what’s being made, contact production companies and ask about jobs.

 You might also be interested in…